peteroupc/peteroupc.github.io/uniformsum.md

 | 2 | 2/3, 2/3, 1/3, 1/6 |
 | 3 | 1/6, 0, 0, 0 |

 For more efficient results, all these control points could be scaled so that the highest control point is equal to 1.
-In the example above, after multiplying by 3/2, the table would now look like this:
+In the example above, after multiplying by 3/2 (the reciprocal of the highest control point, which is 2/3), the table would now look like this:

 | Piece | Control Points |
  --- | --- |